DongeunPaeng/moments/README.md

 If I set express-session option resave to true, the session will be saved every time regardless if there was a change in the session.

 If I set express-session option saveUninitialized to false, the session will not save any session which is not initialized(empty).

+If I don't need a User document returned after updating it, I can use updateOne method instead of findOneAndUpdate.

+When you're using mongoose, you don't need to use mongoDB's update operator(e.g. updateOne); rather, you can update the object like `user.emailVerified = true.`